 “Allies for Emancipation?: Lincoln and Black Abolitionists,” in Eric Foner ed., Our Lincoln: New Perspectives on Lincoln and His World (New York: W.W.
 Norton, 2008): 167-196.

 “Revolution or Counterrevolution?
-The Political Ideology of Secession in Antebellum South Carolina,” Civil War History Vol. XLVI No. 3 (September, 2000): 205-226
+The Political Ideology of Secession in Antebellum South Carolina,” Civil War History XLVI (September 2000): 205-226.

-“Judicial Nullification: The South Carolina Led Southern Movement to Reopen the African Slave Trade in the 1850s” in Maria Diedrich, Henry Louis Gates, Jr. and Carl Pedersen eds., Black Imagination and the Middle Passage (Oxford University Press, 1999) 127-143
+“Judicial Nullification: The South Carolina Led Southern Movement to Reopen the African Slave Trade in the 1850s” in Maria Diedrich, Henry Louis Gates, Jr. and Carl Pedersen eds., Black Imagination and the Middle Passage (New York: Oxford University Press, 1999): 127-143.

-“Louisa Susanna McCord: Spokeswoman of the Master Class in Antebellum South Carolina,” in Susan Ostrov Weisser and Jennifer Fleischner eds., Feminist Nightmares Women at Odds: Feminism and the Problem of Sisterhood (New York University Press, 1994) 62-87
+“Louisa Susanna McCord: Spokeswoman of the Master Class in Antebellum South Carolina,” in Susan Ostrov Weisser and Jennifer Fleischner eds., Feminist Nightmares Women at Odds: Feminism and the Problem of Sisterhood (New York: New York University Press, 1994): 62-87.

 National Endowment for the Humanities Fellowship, Massachusetts Historical Society, 2016-2107